akkhil7/genesis/README.md

 #Genesis

-Genesis is a an autocomplete complete that I wrote many years ago and it's just really bad code.
+Genesis is a an autocomplete component that I wrote many years ago and it's just really bad code.

 *Next version*